ctkjose/moi3d/doc_scripting.md

 }
 ```

-In similar faction you can add a `Shutdown` function that will be called when the view is closed.
+In a similar faction, you can add a `Shutdown` function that will be called when the view is closed.

 ```js
 function Shutdown(){